dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-6 Windows ETW.md

-# Overview Of Performance Analysis Tools {#sec:secOverviewPerfTools}

 ## Event Tracing for Windows
 Microsoft has invested in a system wide tracing facility named Event Tracing for Windows (ETW).
 The main difference to the many Linux tracers is its ability to write structured events in user and kernel code with full stack trace support.
 Stack traces are essential to solve many challenging performance issues.
 They are the difference between knowing that someone did consume all CPU/Disk/Network/... vs. who did it in which source file.
 ETW is available on all supported Windows platforms (x86, x64 and ARM) with the corresponding platform dependent installation packages.

 ### What can you do with it: {.unlisted .unnumbered}

 - Everything below is recorded system wide for all processes with configurable stack traces (kernel and user mode stacks combined).
 - Look at CPU hotspots with a configurable CPU sampling rate from 1/8 ms = 8 kHz up to 10 s = 1/10 Hz.
 Default is 1ms which costs ca. 5-10% execution performance.
 - Who blocks your threads and for how long (e.g. late event signals, unnecessary thread sleeps, ...) with Context Switch traces.